-If you pass the examination, your Certificate of Qualification, which is valid for three years, will be mailed to you.
-You can get an official duplicate (copy) of the certificate from the Workplace Training Branch Apprenticeship office for a fee of $60.
-Hairstylists must renew their certificates once every three years.
-The renewal fee is $60.
+If you pass the examination, your Certificate of Qualification, which is valid for three years, will be provided to you by the Ontario College of Trades.
+You can get an official duplicate (copy) of the certificate from the Ontario College of Trades for a fee of $25.
+You must renew your membership with the Ontario College of Trades annually for a fee of $120.

 Fees and Costs(in Canadian dollars)